leolanese/Angular8-seed/README.md

 npm run server
 ```

-You can now send HTTP requests to the server just like any other REST API server request.
+-You can now send HTTP requests to the server just like any other REST API server request.<br>
-Your server will be available at: http://localhost:3000/
+-Your server will be available at: http://localhost:3000/<br>

-Further faker information:
+#### Further faker information:<br>
 <a href="https://github.com/marak/Faker.js/#api-methods">facker npm</a>

 ---